 After the rush of walking where the Big Five roam we head back to the lodge for brunch and prepare to move on to our next destination.
 Then we transfer south to a secluded piece of unspoilt land next to Kapama Private Game Reserve.
 Lunch is served in the lapa when we arrive and then you are free to put your feet up and soak up the natural environment, taking a plunge in your own splash pool or napping in your air-conditioned chalet.

-In the late afternoon we embark on a game drive in Motlala Game Reserve, home to healthy wildlife populations, including four of the Big Five of Africa (rhino, leopard, lion and buffalo).
+In the late afternoon we embark on a game drive in Motlala Game Reserve, home to healthy wildlife populations, including three of the Big Five of Africa (rhino, leopard and buffalo).
 Three hours in Motlala gives us enough time to see many of the magnificent animals and varied birdlife found in this scenic game reserve.

 The reserve offers great sightings as it is relatively uncrowded and the animals are quite habituated to people.
-Rhino, leopard, lion, buffalo and numerous plains game species are regularly spotted in Motlala, which encompasses a variety of habitats with vegetation ranging from riverine forests to open grasslands.
+Black and white rhino, leopard, buffalo and numerous plains game species are regularly spotted in Motlala, which encompasses a variety of habitats with vegetation ranging from riverine forests to open grasslands.

-Having spotted an array of Motlala's resident wildlife we return to the private tented lodge for dinner.
+Having spotted an array of Motlala's resident wildlife and watching a spectacular sunset, we return to the private tented lodge, on the lookout for nocturnal creatures.
+A hearty dinner is a welcome sight.
 Watch the stars, relax and chat in the bar, cool off in your plunge pool and take in the sounds of the bush after dark.